 pop up image

 What Is a Pull System?
-Details and Benefits
+Visualize, Monitor, and Improve

 A pull system is a Lean manufacturing principle created to reduce waste in the production process.
 This kind of system offers many advantages, such as optimizing resources, increasing flow efficiency, and more.